spham395/05-Python-Programming/02_Data_Types/02_numbers.md

 ## Continue to Lab 2B and 2C

-<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/00-Table-of-Contents.md" rel="Return to TOC"> Return to TOC </a>
+<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/02_Data_Types/02_numbers.md" rel="Continue to Labs 2b and 2c"> Continue to Labs 2b and 2c </a>